Michijs Logo

 <div>2</div>

-Using List component
+The dynamic way - Using List component

-const arrayTest = new ElementList(0, 1, 2);
+const arrayTest = useObserve([0, 1, 2]);

 <arrayTest.List